dereckmezquita/interface/README.md

-The `interface` package provides powerful tools for ensuring type safety and validation in R. By defining interfaces, typed functions, and typed data frames, you can create robust and reliable data structures and functions with strict type constraints.
+The `interface` package provides powerful tools for ensuring type safety and validation in R. By defining interfaces, typed functions, and typed `data.frame`s, you can create robust and reliable data structures and functions with strict type constraints.
 For more details, refer to the package documentation.